How to use the template

-How to Build a social content calendar
+How to fill your social content calendar

 A social content calendar allows you to plan content throughout the year and take advantage of relevant dates.